Yoast/developer/docs/features/schema/pieces/breadcrumb.md

 ### Failure scenarios
 If any of the required fields are missing or invalid, the node should not be output.

-If the node is not output, any entities which would otherwise have declared a relationship with the `breadcrumb` should remove those references.
+If the node is not output, any entities which would otherwise have declared a relationship with the `BreadcrumbList` should remove those references.

 ## Examples